 Skills & Training

-Skill development and training will be made available to a wide cross-section of Inner Forth communities by providing specifically tailored workshops and courses for different groups.
+Skill development and training were made available to a wide cross-section of Inner Forth communities by providing specifically tailored workshops and courses for different groups.

 We will provide access to vocational skills training, LANTRA awards, NPA, SCQF level 4 and 6, local employability awards, and student and graduate placements.
 Volunteers will be supported to develop and refine skills enabling them to effectively carry out heritage research and recording.
 We hope that the training received and skills developed, will continue to be valuable to participants beyond their involvement in the Inner Forth Landscape Initiative.Landscape Management TraineesDrystone Dyke ApprenticeshipsTraining Tomorrow’s TalentConservation Masonry Skills TrainingResearching our Local Heritage